tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 let v = vec![1,2,3,4,5];
 //using [] to index
 let third: &i32 = &v[2];
+// will panic if the index is out of bounds

 // with Vec<T>.get(index) -> Option<&T>
 let third: Option<&i32> = v.get(2);
+// will not panic, ruturns None if out of bounds
 ```